ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/edxsh/CVE-2019-0752](https://github.com/edxsh/CVE-2019-0752) :  ![starts](https://img.shields.io/github/stars/edxsh/CVE-2019-0752.svg) ![forks](https://img.shields.io/github/forks/edxsh/CVE-2019-0752.svg)

 ## CVE-2019-0709
- A remote code execution vulnerability exists when Windows Hyper-V on a host server fails to properly validate input from an authenticated user on a guest operating system, aka 'Windows Hyper-V Remote Code Execution Vulnerability'.
-This CVE ID is unique from CVE-2019-0620, CVE-2019-0722.
+ A remote code execution vulnerability exists when Windows Hyper-V on a host server fails to properly validate input from an authenticated user on a guest operating system.
+To exploit the vulnerability, an attacker could run a specially crafted application on a guest operating system that could cause the Hyper-V host operating system to execute arbitrary code.
+An attacker who successfully exploited the vulnerability could execute arbitrary code on the host operating system.
+The security update addresses the vulnerability by correcting how Hyper-V validates guest operating system user input.